 Being a lawman in the old west was a dangerous line of work.
 The most successful lawmen of all were those who were tougher, meaner, and faster with a side arm than anyone they came up against —neither did they “play fair.”
 It was a different time.
 Sheriffs, deputies, marshals, and constables didn’t hand out speeding tickets, or respond to domestic violence complaints.
 No —if one of these fellows knocked on your door or shouted for you to come outside for a chat, there was a good chance that you were guilty of something far more serious.

-Three of these hombres come to mind, and while few of these tough gunslingers lived past their 50thbirthday—these three men did.
-In their own time, they were known as The Three Guardsmen.
+Three of these hombres come to mind, and while few of these tough gunslingers lived past their 50th birthday—these three men did.
+In their own time, they were known as The Guardsmen, a sobriquet given to them by the desperadoes they pursued.
 They were tough as nails.
 Their names were William Matthew “Bill” Tilghman (born 1854), Chris Madsen (born 1851), and Henry Andrew “Heck” Thomas (born 1850).

 Bill was born in Fort Dodge, Iowa—the third of six children of William Matthew Tilghman, Sr., and Amanda Shepherd.
 Bill was a child when his family relocated to Kansas and settled on a farm near Atchison.
 He was still living in Kansas when, at the age of 17-years, he began hunting buffalo and supplying meat to railroad workers of the Atchison, Topeka, and Santa Fe.
 In the space of one year, Tilghman is said to have killed over 3,000 of these animals.
 According to Tilghman in later life, “It was an all-time record.”
 While on the plain, he also killed two Cheyanne warriors who confronted him.